hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

     the business logic, also called a `smart contract`, for the transaction processor.)
 For more information, see the `Hyperledger Sawtooth documentation <https://sawtooth.hyperledger.org/docs/core/releases/latest/transaction_family_specifications.html>`__.

+  Working block
+    Sawtooth block that has been initialized (but not finalized) and is currently being evaluated to determine if it can be committed.

 ..
 Licensed under Creative Commons Attribution 4.0 International License